syncfusion-content/maui-docs/MAUI/TabView/Events.md

 ## Selection Changing event

-The `SelectionChanging` event notifies before the selection changes, triggered by swiping, tapping the tab header, and dynamically setting the [`SelectedIndex`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1#Syncfusion_Maui_TabView_SfTabView_SelectedIndex) property of SfTabView.
+The `SelectionChanging` event notifies before the selection changes, tapping the tab header, and dynamically setting the [`SelectedIndex`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1#Syncfusion_Maui_TabView_SfTabView_SelectedIndex) property of SfTabView.
 The `SelectionChangingEventArgs` provides the following properties:

 * `Index` - Gets the index value of the item that is about to be selected.